nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 * Phase 4: [Scalability](#scalability)

+## Backstory
+Hyper is the new reactive library for Nue, eventually replacing the current [Nue JS](https://github.com/nuejs/nue/tree/master/packages/nuejs) package.
+The sole purpose of this library is to embrace **simplicity** and **minimalism**.
+It stands against the complexity and bloat that pervade the current frontend ecosystem.
+This is particularly evident in modern React components where everything — logic, structure, and styling are mixed together.
+Hyper, however, is what React 1.0 originally envisioned: just a _headless view layer_ focused on rendering, with clear separation from styling concerns.

+Let's study the difference.

 ## Phase 1: Simple components { #simple }
 We begin with the fundamentals: how to define basic UI elements.
-Below is the same `<table>` component implemented three ways:
+Below is a simple `<table>` component defined in three ways:

 [.row]
   [! img/simple-table-1.png]